meatherly/meatherly.github.com/_posts/2015-05-11-phoenixauthentication.md

 We'll implement the  `RegistrationController` step by step.
 Let's Go!

-First create a registrations controller to allow the user to create an account.
+First create a registration controller to allow the user to create an account.

 ``` elixir
 ## phitter/web/controllers/registration_controller.ex